 What are the best free blogging sites?

-The best free blogging sites you can use today
+The best free blogging sites available

 For those who are uncertain about how to get started with their blog, a generator tool can give you a selection of potential blog names, while the platform also offers an impressive range of ready-made design templates that are ideal for beginners.